querycert/qcert/README.md

 ## About

 This is the source code for Q\*cert, a framework for the development and verification of query compilers.
-It supports a rich data model (nested, hierarchical, etc) and a fairly extensive compilation pipeline to start from.
+It supports a rich data model and a includes a fairly extensive compilation pipeline 'out of the box'.

 Q\*cert is built using the Coq proof assistant.
 A significant subset of the initial compilation pipeline has been mechanically checked for